 Although Raggedy Ann and friends make up a good portion of the secondary rag doll market, they're not the only collectible cloth dolls around.

 Other Popular Rag Dolls

 Some people scavenge flea markets and auctions for Topsy Turvy dolls as well.
 These female dolls have two cloth heads, one of which is hidden under a long skirt at any given time.
-Some of the oldest Topsy Turvy dolls have one black head and one white head.
-It's said that these dolls were made by African-American women who worked for while families, some of which lived on plantations.
+Some of the oldest Topsy Turvy dolls have one Black head and one White head.
+It's said that these dolls were made by African-American women who worked for white families, some of which lived on plantations.
 Black children weren't allowed to play with white dolls, so the head displayed depended on the race of the adults who happened to be nearby.

 Of course, if you run across a faceless rag doll, it might be an Amish example.
 This religious group allowed children to play with dolls but did not allow them to have faces to avoid breaking the Biblical graven image commandment.
-Children will be children, however.
-Some Amish youngsters would pencil in faces on their dolls and then erase them before an adult came around to find them out.
+Children will be children, however, and some Amish youngsters would pencil in faces on their dolls and then erase them before an adult came around to find them out.